Fudgy Cocoa Brownies

 - Preheat oven to 325º.

-- Grease 9 x 9-inch pan (or line with non-stick foil).
+- Grease a 9 x 9-inch pan (or line with non-stick foil).
 Set aside.

-- Combine sugar, butter, water in a large bowl.
+- Combine sugar, butter, and water in a large bowl.

 - Add eggs and vanilla and mix till combined.
 Stir in flour, cocoa, baking powder, and salt.